 Social Media Campaign Strategy - Tips & Examples

-- What is a social media campaign strategy
+- What is a social media campaign strategy?

-1. What is a social media campaign strategy
+1. What is a social media campaign strategy?

-Your strategy should let everyone know you exist as a brand and you have something important to say.
+Your strategy should let everyone know that you exist as a brand and you have something important to say.

 That is why you should take your time when designing your social media campaign strategy to make sure you deliver content that meets their expectations.